Just over a decade ago, cloud accounting software was hard to come by. Now, using it is as simple and convenient as

 Whether you’re currently relying on a spreadsheet or a traditional desktop solution for your small business accounting, consider moving to the cloud.
 It won’t just make your financial management more efficient.
 It will give you your time back.
-That way, you can start focusing on your core business goals, improve the long-term success of your company.
+That way, you can start focusing on your core business goals, and improve the long-term success of your company.